-Normally, we would would not get involved in a case like this.
-But for our team, this wasn’t so much a loyalty case as it was a broken promises case.
+Our team doesn’t usually mediate these types of cases.
+But for us, this wasn’t so much a loyalty case as it was a broken-promises case.
 (Indeed, IHG guarantees no blackout dates on its site, leading the average guest to assume that actually means no blackout dates.)

 The paper trail between her and IHG looked pretty standard.
 Here’s the boilerplate answer to her request for a room:

 It seems that there are [sic] no availability yet for your requested date (June or May/July of 2017).
 We encourage you to try to book your reservation at a later time as the hotel may have not allotted room availability yet for these months.

 Once again, thank you for taking the time to contact us as we value your patronage.
 Should you require further assistance, please feel free to contact the IHG Rewards Club Service Center again.

 This seemed like a reasonable request to our advocacy team, so we reached out to IHG on her behalf.

 It’s too early to book